 Zonga moved away to a table and sat alone in a corner but somehow people kept prying into her privacy, these were folks who had been in the concert the night before.
 They recognized her.
 Her braids could not be mistaken.
 Her chocolate skin was pristine.
-Her definitive figure and well sculpted hands that have slapped life into the drums.
+Her definitive figure and well sculpted hands that have slapped life into the drums were extraordinary features.

 At the hallway waiting for the elevator Zonga ran into Anita again.
 Zonga changed her mind and decided to take the stairs.
 Anita changed her mind too and joined her.